As an Amazon Associate, I earn from qualifying purchases you make on this website.

 The first time I photographed there, I found it tricky.
 Getting the doors in a picture with everything correctly aligned was difficult.
 It was a matter of gently moving the camera around to try and get the sides in the frame correct.
 Then I took a photo and checked it in the camera’s viewfinder.
 I had to repeat the process many times until I got the shot I wanted.
 It was hard to get something that looked right.

-And it was very frustrating, as I could only get things close, not perfect.
+And it was very frustrating, as I could only get things close but not perfect.
 Even using the Transform window in Adobe Lightroom, it was impossible.
 But, at least I was able to get something good enough.

 Where is Yushima Seido?